cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 This PHP script is the only mandatory file of a mdcms theme.
 The script should always locate in the root path of a mdcms theme.
 You may implement required functions within it or load another PHP script.

+## Required Functions in a mdcms Theme

-## `loadHome()` Function
+### `loadHome()` Function

-The essential function to load the layout for the home page of a mdcms site.
+The essential function to load the layout for the home page in a mdcms site.
 It receives no parameter.
 Theme creators are responsible to load a layout for a home page properly.

 Here is a sample code: